sigmaister/copy_CollapsOS/recipes/rc2014/eeprom/README.md

 wiring `WR` and write directly to the range `0x0000-0x1fff` while running it, be aware that it's not that easy.
 I was also tempted by this idea, tried it, but on bootup, it seems that some random `WR` triggers happen and it corrupts the EEPROM contents.
-Theoretically, we could go around that my putting the AT28 in write protection mode, but I preferred building my own module.
+Theoretically, we could go around that by putting the AT28 in write protection mode, but I preferred building my own module.

 I don't think you need a schematic.
 It's really simple.